-333.27505 Safety compliance facility license.
+333.27505 Safety compliance facility license; exception for industrial hemp.

 - Sec.
 505. (1) In addition to transfer and testing authorized in section 203, a safety compliance facility license authorizes the safety compliance facility to do all of the following without using a secure transporter: - (a) Take marihuana from, test marihuana for, and return marihuana to only a marihuana facility. - (b) Collect a random sample of marihuana at the marihuana facility of a grower, processor, or provisioning center for testing. - (2) A safety compliance facility must be accredited by an entity approved by the board by 1 year after the date the license is issued or have previously provided drug testing services to this state or this state's court system and be a vendor in good standing in regard to those services.
-The board may grant a variance from this requirement upon a finding that the variance is necessary to protect and preserve the public health, safety, or welfare. - (3) To be eligible for a safety compliance facility license, the applicant and each investor with any interest in the safety compliance facility must not have an interest in a grower, secure transporter, processor, or provisioning center. - (4) A safety compliance facility shall comply with all of the following: - (a) Perform tests to certify that marihuana is reasonably free of chemical residues such as fungicides and insecticides - (b) Use validated test methods to determine tetrahydrocannabinol, tetrahydrocannabinol acid, cannabidiol, and cannabidiol acid levels. - (c) Perform tests that determine whether marihuana complies with the standards the board establishes for microbial and mycotoxin contents. - (d) Perform other tests necessary to determine compliance with any other good manufacturing practices as prescribed in rules. - (e) Enter all transactions, current inventory, and other information into the statewide monitoring system as required in this act, rules, and the marihuana tracking act. - (f) Have a secured laboratory space that cannot be accessed by the general public. - (g) Retain and employ at least 1 staff member with a relevant advanced degree in a medical or laboratory science.
+The board may grant a variance from this requirement upon a finding that the variance is necessary to protect and preserve the public health, safety, or welfare. - (3) To be eligible for a safety compliance facility license, the applicant and each investor with any interest in the safety compliance facility must not have an interest in a grower, secure transporter, processor, or provisioning center. - (4) A safety compliance facility shall comply with all of the following: - (a) Perform tests to certify that marihuana is reasonably free of chemical residues such as fungicides and insecticides. - (b) Use validated test methods to determine tetrahydrocannabinol, tetrahydrocannabinol acid, cannabidiol, and cannabidiol acid levels. - (c) Perform tests that determine whether marihuana complies with the standards the board establishes for microbial and mycotoxin contents. - (d) Perform other tests necessary to determine compliance with any other good manufacturing practices as prescribed in rules. - (e) Enter all transactions, current inventory, and other information into the statewide monitoring system as required in this act, rules, and the marihuana tracking act. - (f) Have a secured laboratory space that cannot be accessed by the general public. - (g) Retain and employ at least 1 staff member with a relevant advanced degree in a medical or laboratory science. - (5) This act does not prohibit a safety compliance facility from taking or receiving industrial hemp for testing purposes and testing the industrial hemp pursuant to the industrial hemp research and development act.

 History: 2016, Act 281, Eff.
 Dec.
 20, 2016;-Am.
 2018, Act 10, Imd.
 Eff.
 Jan.
-26, 2018.
+26, 2018;-Am.
+2018, Act 648, Eff.
+Mar.
+28, 2019.